How to create a Kubernetes cluster for Testground

 <bucket_name>

-is an AWS account-wide unique bucket name to store this cluster's kops
+is an AWS account-wide unique bucket name to store this cluster'skops

 .

-a cluster name (for example name.k8s.local
+a cluster name (for example

-set AWS region
+)set AWS region

-set AWS availability zone A (not region; for example us-west-2a
+set AWS availability zone A (not region; for example

-[availability zone]) - used for master node and worker nodes
+[availability zone]) - used for master node and worker nodesset AWS availability zone B (not region; for example

-state store bucket (the bucket we created in the section above)
+state store bucket (the bucket we created in the section above)set number of worker nodes

 set worker node instance type

-set location of your cluster SSH public key (for example ~/.ssh/testground_rsa.pub
+set location of your cluster SSH public key (for example

-set team and project name - these values are used as tags in AWS for cost allocation purposes
+generated above)set team and project name - these values are used as tags in AWS for cost allocation purposes

 You might want to add them to your rc